DNKonanov/snapper-man-test/docs/source/usercases.rst

 Here, we summurize some motif inference recommendations:

-1. Generally, if the confidence level of a considered motif is greater than 5000, it is most probably an individual motif regardless signal shif size.
+1. Generally, if the confidence level of a considered motif is greater than 5000, it is most probably an individual motif regardless signal shift size.
 2. Generally, if the signal shift (effsize) of a considered motif is greater than 0.5, it is most probably an individual motif.
 3. If some motif has a confidence level lower than 5000 and a signal shift lower than 0.5, it should be manually verified via corresponding signal distributions plots observation.
 If sample and control distributions have a common mode (one ore more), it usually indicates that motif sequence is incomplete.
 4. If some motif has a confidence level lower than 3000 and a signal shift lower than 0.25, it is most likely not to be an individual motif.